Are American Universities Still the Best in the World?

 Criteria include evaluations of teaching, research, faculty citations, international outlook (i.e., the amount of international students and collaborations), and "industry income," which reflects knowledge transfer partnerships with businesses.

 While the rankings don't extend to national education systems, we certainly can draw conclusions based on these findings.
-In the 2022 rankings, eight of the top 10 universities are American, as are 12 of the top 20.
+In the 2024 rankings, seven of the top 10 universities are American, as are 13 of the top 20.
 No other country comes close to such representation.
 U.S. dominance among the top 20 has remained fairly consistent since the advent of the THE rankings, with some subtle shifts along the way.

 It should be noted, however, that this most recent iteration names Oxford the world's best university (home-pitch advantage, obviously).
 In 2019, THE listed Oxford first and Cambridge second, elevating academic jingoism to unprecedented heights.
 Take that, Harvard.